Noxolo1/Gershgorin-Circle-Theorem/README.md

 # Gershgorin-Circle-Theorem
-Jupyter Notebook code for gershgorin's circle theorem for any nxn complex matrix
+Jupyter Notebook code for a couple different implementations of gershgorin's circle theorem for any nxn complex matrix